Designing the Behavior of AI

 "I'm sorry.
 I can only answer questions related to [service purpose]."

 It's important to fix even the refusal response format.
-Without one, the AI can drift into unintended directions even while refusing.
+Without a fixed format, AI can unintentionally continue the conversation in unexpected directions while refusing.

-The third layer declares the structure all responses must follow.
-No matter how the input changes, the form of the output remains consistent.
+The third layer declares the structure that all responses must follow.
+No matter how input changes, the form of output remains consistent.

 {